lachlanwp/tech-talk-realtime-game/README.md

 You must setup your development environment to run React Native apps before attempting to run/build the front-end on iOS and Android simulators.

+## Note

+This is not intended to be a production app or system, it is intended for demonstration purposes.
+The security of the app and system is lax, for quick setup and easy demonstration.
+In a production system, you would have authentication and authorisation to ensure the messages are coming from an authentic user - as it is, the messages could be spoofed easily.

 ## Config and environment variables

 ### Inside the /frontend folder (config)